Flood Preparedness: Safety Considerations Before, During, and After a Storm

 Audit Your Insurance Policy

 A normal homeowners or renters insurance policy does not cover flooding.
 Know what's on your insurance policy.
 Perform an annual audit to ensure that your possessions are properly protected, and if need be, get additional coverage with flood insurance.
 Don't wait until a storm is imminent to do this; insurance companies place a moratorium on insurance policies when a large storm is forecasted for an area.
 Often not allowing new policies to go into effect for 30 days or more.
+If you're buying a Calgary acreage, you may want to double check that you're covered.
 The only way to ensure your house and possessions are protected is to do this in advance.

 If a Flood is Imminent...